-The team successfully negotiated a competitive new program that expanded their coverage to include all business entities, and made the entire limit of liability available to them for items like forensic expenses, public relations expenses, notification costs, credit monitoring and liability associated with the breach, all of which previously had small sub-limits or were not covered.
+Alera Group’s team of experts drafted a plan to fix the identified coverage gaps that included higher limits of liability.
+The team successfully negotiated a competitive new program that expanded the company’s coverage to include all business entities.
+The new program also expanded the full limit of liability allowed by the insurance provider to the company’s liability expenses associated with a breach as well as forensic expenses, public relations expenses, credit monitoring expenses and notification costs—all of which previously had small sublimits or were not covered at all.

 On average, the total cost of a breach to a small business is $665,000.
 Larger businesses report that a typical breach costs over $7 million.
 With an estimated 78% increase in cyber attacks in 2018, it’s as important as ever to make sure your business is properly covered.